 Diesel Service Technicians and Mechanics

 Mechanics who are interested in the largest types of engines may prefer to work with diesel vehicles.
-Diesel engines are often found in larger vehicles, such as busses, and heavy equipment, such as bulldozers.
+Diesel engines are often found in larger vehicles, such as buses, and heavy equipment, such as bulldozers.
 Diesel mechanics fix and maintain these vehicles.
 Although some diesel mechanics learn on the job, postsecondary education programs are becoming more common in the industry.
 Diesel mechanics may seek professional certification.
-The BLS-reported median annual salary for diesel mechanics was $42,320 in 2012, which is higher than that of both motorcycle and automotive mechanics.
-The outlook, however, is projected to be 9% from 2012 to 2022, which is comparable to both other types of mechanics.
+The BLS reported median annual salary for diesel mechanics was $44,520 in 2015, which is higher than that of both motorcycle and automotive mechanics.
+The outlook is projected to be 12% from 2014 to 2024, which is also higher than both other types of mechanics.